Zalmotek/renesas-ams-osram-pmod1/firmware/AS7343/Readme.md

 # AS7343
 Datasheet can be found [here](https://ams-osram.com/products/sensors/ambient-light-color-spectral-sensors/ams-as7343-spectral-sensor#Datasheets).

-## Functionalities
+## Methods

 #### begin
-This functionality sets up the hardware and initializez the I2C bus.
+This method sets up the hardware and initializez the I2C bus.

 #### setATIME
-This functionality sets the integration time step count.
+This method sets the integration time step count.

 #### setASTEP
-This functionality sets the integration time step size.
+This method sets the integration time step size.

 #### setGAIN
-This functionality sets the ADC gain multiplier.
+This method sets the ADC gain multiplier.

 #### enableLED
-This functionality enables the  control of an attached LED on the LDR pin.
+This method enables the  control of an attached LED on the LDR pin.

 #### setLED
-This functionality sets the current limit for the LED.
+This method sets the current limit for the LED.

 #### readALLChannels
-This functionality takes an array as an argument and fills it with the current measurements for Spectral channels F1-8, Clear and NIR.
+This method takes an array as an argument and fills it with the current measurements for Spectral channels F1-8, Clear and NIR.

 ### Code sample to set-up the sensor, turn on the LED at 15/255 strength and begin measurement: